Who's Afraid of Virginia Woolf?: Notable productions

 In 1970, Henry Fonda and Richard Burton attempted to recruit Warren Beatty and Jon Voight for an all-male production, but Albee refused permission.

 Colleen Dewhurst and Ben Gazzara starred in a 1976 Broadway revival.

 Mike Nichols and Elaine May starred in a 1980 production in New Haven.

 Diana Rigg and David Suchet starred in a 1996 production of the play at the Almeida Theatre in London before transferring to the Aldwych Theatre in London's West End in 1997.

-Patrick Stewart and Mercedes Ruehl starred in a 2000-01 production at The Guthrie Theater in Minneapolis.
+Patrick Stewart and Mercedes Ruehl starred in a 2000–2001 production at The Guthrie Theater in Minneapolis.

+In 2001, Howard University cast an all African American cast in a school production.
+They received permission from Albee to change some of the language to be more fitting to a black family in the 1960s.
+Albee attended one of the performances and said that he enjoyed it.
+This version was revived in 2025 by the Portland Stage Company in Maine with the same actor playing George as in the 2001 version.

-The play was revived on Broadway at the Longacre Theatre, opening on March 12, 2005, in previews and closing on September 4, 2005, after 177 performances and 8 previews.
+The play was revived on Broadway at the Longacre Theatre, opening on 12 March 2005, in previews and closing on 4 September 2005, after 8 previews and 177 performances.
 Directed by Anthony Page, it starred Kathleen Turner as Martha and Bill Irwin as George, with Mireille Enos as Honey and David Harbour as Nick.
 Irwin won the 2005 Tony Award for Best Performance by a Leading Actor in a Play for his role.
-The production transferred to London's West End at the Apollo Theatre with the entire original cast, running from January 31 to May 13, 2006.
-In January 2007, the production played at the Kennedy Center in Washington, D.C., for one month.
-On February 6, 2007, the production began a six-week run at the Ahmanson Theatre in Los Angeles.
+The production transferred to London's West End at the Apollo Theatre with the entire original cast, running from 31 January to 13 May 2006.
+In January 2007, the production played at the Kennedy Center in Washington, DC, for one month.
+On 6 February 2007, the production began a six-week run at the Ahmanson Theatre in Los Angeles.